-- 20.6 The GM must send to each councillor, regardless of whether they are a committee member, at least three (3) business days before each meeting of the committee, a notice specifying: - (a) the time, date and place of the meeting, and - (b) the business proposed to be considered at the meeting. - 20.7 Notice of less than three (3) business days may be given of a committee meeting called in an emergency.
+- The general manager must send to each councillor, regardless of whether they are a committee member, at least three (3) days before each meeting of the committee, a notice specifying: - (a) the time, date and place of the meeting, and - (b) the business proposed to be considered at the meeting. - 20.7 Notice of less than three (3) days may be given of a committee meeting called in an emergency.